New webinar series

 Further steps to nourishing a healthy microbiome

 Each webinar lasts 1 hour and includes around 45mins of presentation, followed by time for questions.
 Webinar places are limited to allow for questions.
-Recordings will be available for participants only, for one month after the webinar.
-Participants will receive a copy of all slides, fully referenced with the medical literature cited, as well as optional worksheets and information sheets.The webinars will take place on Zoom and questions will be taken using the written chat function.
+Recordings will be available for registered participants only, for one month after the webinar.
+Registrants will receive a copy of all slides, fully referenced with the medical literature cited, as well as optional worksheets and information sheets.The webinars will take place on Zoom and questions will be taken using the written chat function.

 While I will state specific considerations for certain conditions where possible, I will not be able to answer questions related to any participant’s particular health conditions,* this is both to respect your privacy, but also because I need a full case history and use microbiome testing to tailor my advice to your unique gut bacterial profile.
 One to one guidance is available through wellbeing coaching or microbiome analysis sessions.
 (Microbiome analysis sessions have a 10% discount for participants in this webinar series.)